jgrodziski/metav/docs/doc.md

 ### Spit
 Operation that spit the informations of a context into files.
-The versioning data is presented as follow in a clojurein edn format:
+The versioning data is presented as follow in clojure edn format:

 ```clojure
 {:module-name artefact-name ;; the artefact name ase discussed above